B-17 Flying Fortress units of the United States Army Air Forces: Sixth Air Force

 About thirty B-17s (B/D/E/F) served in the Caribbean and Antilles Air Commands during World War II, the first (B-17D 40-3058) arriving in Panama Canal Zone during March 1941.
-However, usually less ten were operational at any one time.
+However, usually less than ten were operational at any one time.
 They were mostly R- (Restricted from combat) RB-17Bs and Ds stationed at Río Hato Field, but some were at Albrook Field.
 Later E and F models no longer suitable for training were obtained as replacement aircraft.
 Some were based at Waller Field, Trinidad.
 B-17s were used for long-range antisubmarine patrols over the Caribbean, South Atlantic and Eastern Pacific approaches to the Panama Canal, and for long-distance transport flights to Ecuador, Peru, British Guiana and Brazil.
 In addition to the Sixth Air Force B-17s, F-9 photo-mapping Fortresses of the 1st Photographic Group were frequently in the command's AOR, as well as in South America on aerial survey and mapping missions.